olliesilvester/mx-bluesky/docs/user/reference/api.rst

     ``mx_bluesky``
     -----------------------------------

-This is the internal API reference for mx_bluesky
+This is the internal API reference for mx-bluesky

 .. data:: mx_bluesky.__version__
     :type: str